kutas20000/iris-dataset/README.md

 # iris-dataset
-predict the class of flower based on attributes
+predict the class of flower based on attributes using machine learning classification algorithm